Ever had yellow, chalky, green or black stools?

 Certain colors of BMs or stools can be a warning sign of cancer.

-“Brown, gray, tan or yellow are all caused by your environment – food you eat, beverages you consume and even the level of stress you are experiencing at that time in your life,” says Sander R. Binderow, MD, FACS, FASCRS of Atlanta Colon & Rectal Surgery.
+“Brown, gray, tan or yellow are all caused by your environment – food you eat, beverages you consume and even the level of stress you are experiencing at that time in your life,” says Sander R. Binderow, MD, FACS, FASCRS, with Atlanta Colon & Rectal Surgery.

 The color of poop can indicate what’s going on in your body.
 Poop can come in a variety of colors.